 Never Leverage Your Gender

 Never leverage your gender as a woman or female at an interview.
-This is the first and basic strategy to succeed at an interview, regardless of whether the interviewer is a woman or a man.
-Unfortunately, the misconception that women aren’t suited for certain roles or can’t execute their duties properly continues to persist worldwide, according to UN Women and other reliable sources.
+This is the first and primary strategy to succeed at an interview, regardless of whether the interviewer is a woman or a man.
+Unfortunately, the misconception that women aren’t suited for specific roles or can’t execute their duties properly persists worldwide, according to UN Women and other reliable sources.
 Always dress appropriately in formal attire.
-Because a woman job seeker is always judged on the way, she presented herself at an interview.
+Because a woman job seeker is always judged on the way, she presents herself at an interview.

 What Can You Bring to the Table?

-The second most successful interview strategy for women to succeed at an interview is to speak avidly about what they can bring to the table.
-Meaning how the employer can benefit from your educational qualifications, skills, and work experience.
+The second most successful interview strategy for women to succeed at an interview is to speak avidly about what they can bring to the table, which means how the employer can benefit from your educational qualifications, skills, and work experience.
 And even if you’re a fresher applicant, highlight an employer that employing you would add value to their operations, even though you’re a woman.

 Retain Your Bargaining Power

 Throwing away bargaining power is the most common and perhaps the biggest blunder women commit at an interview.
 This means they’ll not bargain for the salary.
 Instead, they will accept what an employer offers.
 In some cases, women do bargain but often settle for pay lower than their male counterparts.

 As I mentioned earlier, the very fact that an employer is interviewing you shows they’re interested in hiring you because of your educational qualifications, experience, and skills.
 And that’s all the more reasons you should retain your bargaining power.

 To do so, find out from reputed job boards, the Bureau of Labor Statistics website, and LinkedIn, among other resources, the highest possible pay that a person with your qualifications, experience, and skills can get.
 And never hesitate to ask for the highest possible amount without settling for less merely because you’re a woman.